XiaoxiaChampon/ConvergenceConcepts/README.md

 ### To do for next meeting:

-- Convert 'notes' pptx to a markdown document (HTML output) with shiny runtime (template .Rmd file in repo)
+- Convert 'notes' pptx to a markdown document ([cheat sheet](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf)) (HTML output) with shiny runtime (template .Rmd file in repo)
     - Start with Convergence in distribution and build toward more complicated convergence topics
     - Add some 'play buttons'
     - Example that the instructor would walk through followed by an example the students would work through for each 'topic' we have these visuals for
     - Later convert those to HTML slides (Justin will provide template)
 - Develop a version for more intro stat crowd that just cares about convergence in distribution
 - Develop homework problems that could be used with the app (may require modification/generalization)
-- Need to give more credit to the original authors of the package as well since we are using their code directly in many places (it seems).
+- Need to give more credit to the original authors of the package as inspiration.
 If we rewrote the code then we just give them credit for the inspiration up front.